buildpacks/community/GOVERNANCE.md

 * [libcnb](https://github.com/buildpacks/libcnb)

-## Emeritus Team
+### Emeritus Team
 Serving as a member of an open source project requires a huge amount of work that cannot be sustained indefinitely.
 The emeritus team includes members of the project to whom we will always be grateful, but who no longer actively participate in the project.

-Project members may graduate to the emeritus team by a supermajority vote from the core team.
+Project members may graduate to the emeritus team by a supermajority vote from Team Leads.

 Project members may be nominated for the emeritus team through one of the following methods: